 3.3 Experimental setups and measurements

 The experiments mainly focused on the velocity dynamics of an individual cough and particle transmissions in the indoor environment by analyzing four representative scenarios described in the following subsection.
-The experiments considered four ventilation patterns using the small and large chamber..
+The experiments considered four airflow patterns using the small and large chamber.
 One important task in this project was to compare the numerical prediction of particle transmission due to a cough with measurements, which required the coughing experiments to be conducted in the small chamber.
-The reason was that modeling a coughing jet demanded fine grids in order to resolve the high velocity gradient,.
+The reason was that modeling a coughing jet demanded fine grids in order to resolve flow field in the regions with the high velocity gradient.
 Another reason was that particle concentration due to coughing in the chamber needed to be high enough to reduce the counting statistics error for the particle counters.
 Since the duration of an individual cough lasted only 1 second, the particle generator was incapable of providing a sufficiently high concentration for sampling in the large chamber.
 On the other hand, to capture the realistic flow properties such as turbulence of jet coming from the diffuser or the air speed and turbulence of buoyancy driven in a vicinity of an occupant, experiments were conducted in the large chamber with fully developed airflows.
 The measurements were summarized in four experimental setups shown in Table 3-3.